Paraquat and certain dicamba products require additional applicator training

 Training for paraquat became mandatory in 2019 and lasts for three years before retraining is required.
 This training covers only the individual who took the course and has their RUP certification.
 Only certified applicators who have completed the paraquat training can mix, load and apply paraquat.

-Training is offered by the National Pesticide Safety and Education Center (NPSEC) and can be completed online.
-The Extension Foundation website will always link you to the most recent version of paraquat training reviewed and accepted by the EPA.
-Visit the EPA website to keep up with paraquat information from the EPA.
-NPSEC keeps a list of those who receive their paraquat training certificate and this list is made available to the Michigan Department of Agriculture and Rural Development (MDARD) if requested.
+To keep up with paraquat information from the EPA, visit EPA's Paraquat Dichloride page.
+NPSEC and Syngenta keep a list of those who received their paraquat training certificate and this list is made available to the Michigan Department of Agriculture and Rural Development if requested.
 Applicators should keep a copy of the certificate that is issued after completing the training as proof of completion.

 Dicamba

-Each company that sells a product containing dicamba conducts their own trainings and keeps their own records.
+The dicamba products applied in Michigan that currently require this additional label mandated training are Stryax, Engenia and Tavium.
 Currently, the following companies offer dicamba trainings: BASF, Bayer and Syngenta.
 This applicator training is required annually.

 Did you find this article useful?